Hanging: Standard drop

 The standard drop involves a drop of between 4 and 6 ft and came into use from 1866, when the scientific details were published by Irish doctor Samuel Haughton.
 Its use rapidly spread to English-speaking countries and those with judicial systems of English origin.

 It was considered a humane improvement on the short drop because it was intended to be enough to break the person's neck, causing immediate unconsciousness and rapid brain death.
+Although considered more humane than the short drop, the standard drop was frequently insufficient to break the neck, and death often resulted from strangulation.

 This method was used to execute condemned Nazis under United States jurisdiction after the Nuremberg Trials, including Joachim von Ribbentrop and Ernst Kaltenbrunner.
 In the execution of Ribbentrop, historian Giles MacDonogh records that: "The hangman botched the execution and the rope throttled the former foreign minister for 20 minutes before he expired."
 A Life magazine report on the execution merely says: "The trap fell open and with a sound midway between a rumble and a crash, Ribbentrop disappeared.
 The rope quivered for a time, then stood tautly straight."

+The standard drop was also used to execute four of the conspirators involved in the assassination of Abraham Lincoln.
+Each of the four was given a drop of "almost" irrespective of their weight.
+Of the four, press accounts portray George Atzerodt and Mary Surratt as having fallen unconscious quickly and seemingly painlessly, while David Herold and Lewis Powell struggled for several minutes after the drop, although none of the four experienced a broken neck as intended; surgeons found that all four strangled to death.